patrickdlandy/FormView/useful_debug_commands.md

 What needs to happen in order to display survey elements when I view a form?

 1. I need to get the elements associated with the form into the front end state.
 I am already plucking the element ids and putting them into an array that is being shown in the front-end state.
 Should I use JBuilder to make another entity using form associations?
 I will give this a try.

+show jbuilder attempt to make an entity for form elements:

+@form.elements.each do |element|
+    json.set! element.id do
+        json.extract! element, :id, :title, :body, :order
+        json.form_id element.pluck(:form_id)
+    end
+end

+This did not work.

+I am going to assume that I will need to make my own actions for elements of each form and build my own elements reducer within entities reducer.

+OK.